pchaberski/cars/documentation/4_results.md

 ![Label Smoothing Cross Entropy definition](img/421_1_lsce.png "Label Smoothing Cross Entropy definition")

-In the Label Smoothing Cross Entropy definition `ce(i)` denotes standard Cross Entropy loss, `epsilon` stands for a label smoothing coefficient being a small positive number, and `N` is a number of classes.
+In the Label Smoothing Cross Entropy definition `ce(i)` denotes standard Cross Entropy loss, `epsilon` stands for the label smoothing coefficient being a small positive number, and `N` is the number of classes.
 This modification results in forcing the model to predict not exactly `1` for correct class and `0` for other classes, but instead somehow *smoothed* values of `1 - epsilon` for correct class and `epsilon` for others.

 The comparison shows that indeed with all other hyperparameters fixed, label smoothing allows to achieve a slightly better validation accuracy with the training loss decreasing slower, however the overfitting effect is still very large and in assumed setup results in triggering early stopping after only 26 epochs.